qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/boneshatter.md

 {% include collapsible.html title="experiment notes" content="
 - *preface*

-i made dozen as a practice batch, but decided to let them spoil because they didn't come out as well as i'd hoped. after resting, i made two more dozen that came out very cleanly - and, of course, one dozen cookies allows me four trials of casting this extract!
+i made dozen as a practice batch, but decided to let them spoil because they didn't come out as well as i'd hoped. after resting, i made two more dozen that came out very cleanly - and, of course, two dozen cookies allows me four trials of casting this extract!

 - *description*